Thinking about SDGs with university students: Action support project

 1) Application conditions

-• Be able to participate in the final selection process in person
+- Participate in the final selection process (poster session) in person

 2) Regarding the handling of intellectual property rights of submitted ideas (including copyright of submitted materials)

-• C. Submitted ideas, etc. Submitted ideas and application materials
+- ③ Application ideas, etc. Application ideas and application materials

-• D. Intellectual property rights: A general term for copyrights (including the rights set out in Articles 27 and 28 of the Copyright Act), patent rights, utility model rights, design rights, and trademark rights.
+- ④ Intellectual property rights: A collective term for copyrights (including the rights provided for in Articles 27 and 28 of the Copyright Act), patent rights, utility model rights, design rights, and trademark rights.

-• If JCOM provides implementation support or financial assistance to an application idea selected as the best action, the intellectual property rights of the application idea etc. will belong to JCOM.
+- If JCOM provides implementation support or financial assistance to an application idea selected as the best action, the attribution of all rights, including intellectual property rights, to the application idea will be determined in consultation with the applicant.

-• Applicants grant JCOM comprehensive permission to use their submitted ideas in any way related to this project, including implementing the ideas, publicizing them, public relations activities, program production, broadcasting, and distribution.
+- Regardless of the decision on ownership of rights, applicants will grant JCOM comprehensive permission to use their submitted ideas in any way related to this Project (both domestically and internationally), including but not limited to, implementing the submitted ideas, publicizing them, conducting public relations activities, producing programs, broadcasting, and distributing them.

-• The execution of the idea will be decided through consultation between JCOM and the applicant.
-JCOM may modify and use part of the content as appropriate, and the applicant agrees to this.
+- The implementation of the submitted idea will be decided through consultation between JCOM and the applicant.
+JCOM may modify part of the content as appropriate and use it, and the applicant agrees to this.

-• If an applicant transmits the submitted idea (including any modifications thereof) to the public via social media or the like, or publishes or distributes it to a third party, the applicant must consult with and obtain consent from JCOM in advance regarding the timing, method, etc.
+- If an applicant transmits the submitted idea (including any modified version) to the public via SNS or other means, or publishes or distributes it to a third party during the selection period of the idea, the applicant must consult with JCOM in advance and obtain their consent regarding the timing, method, etc. If the idea is selected as the best action, it will be valid until the end of the implementation period of the submitted idea.

 3) Other points to note